 Through its AGORA flagship programme, ACTED mapped out and supported 3.6 million people in 58 mantegas (community catchment areas) across the Northwest of Afghanistan, and facilitated a bottom-up participatory and inclusive development planning process.

-(RRM), ACTED provided emergency cash assistance to 70,056 displaced and vulnerable beneficiaries across the northern production and livelihoods. provinces in 2019.
+Through the Emergency Response Mechanism ACTED supported 470,904 drought-(RRM), ACTED provided emergency cash assistance to 70,056 displaced and vulnerable beneficiaries across the northern production and livelihoods. provinces in 2019.